Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 For getting around the city centre the subway is recommended.
 Two subway lines cross the city, from north to south and east to west.
 Kyoto also has a high concentration of taxis, particularly in the city centre.

 One of Kyoto's most popular attractions is to the north of the city.
-The Golden Pavilion (Kinkakuji) is a three-storey pavilion covered in gold leaf, glittering in the waters of a calm pond and surrounded by beautiful gardens.
+The Golden Pavilion (Kinkakuji) is a three-storey pavilion covered in gold leaf, glittering alongside waters of a calm pond and surrounded by beautiful gardens.
 Kinkakuji was built in 1397 as a retirement home for Shogun Ashikaga Yoshimitsu, who lived there in luxury until he died in 1408, after which the building was converted into a Zen temple.
 In 1950, a monk burnt the pavilion down and it was not rebuilt until 1955.
 Today it is covered in gold leaf five times thicker than the original coating and presents an awesome sight.
-The pavilion is worth visiting at any time of the day and in any season - in fact, it is strikingly magnificent in winter, when surrounded by white snow.
-Although sunset can be particularly special, because the temple glows in the setting sun, the popularity of the place means that there are often big crowds and the best time to visit to really experience the tranquillity and beauty of the pavilion is early in the morning.
 A short walk from the pavilion is Ryoanji, Japan's most famous Zen rock garden, laid out in the 15th century.
-A veranda overlooks the garden in which 15 rocks are set among raked white pebbles.

 Built in 1645 by Prince Toshihito and considered to be the finest example of pure Japanese architecture and garden design, Katsura Rikyu is beautiful in its simplicity.
-The buildings are constructed of entirely natural materials and consist of a moon-viewing pavilion, an imperial hall, teahouse, and the wooden villa itself.
+The buildings are constructed of entirely natural materials and consist of a moon-viewing pavilion, an imperial hall and a teahouse, as well as the wooden villa itself.
 The garden is designed for leisurely strolls with surprises around each corner, from stone bridges and lanterns to ponds and manicured trees.
 The grounds are particularly beautiful in the autumn, when the rich colours of the trees make for even better photos than usual.
-It is interesting to see how the imperial families lived and the Katsura Imperial Villa is one of the most popular attractions in Kyoto.
-The villa may be visited only on pre-arranged, guided tours organised by the Imperial Household Agency, with tours held each weekday, on Sundays and occasionally on Saturdays.
-Tours are in Japanese only, and can be arranged at the office of the Imperial Household Agency next to the Imperial Palace in central Kyoto.
-Foreigners will be given audio guides.
-The villa is closed between roughly 28 December and 4 January and for imperial functions.
-Be sure to take along your passport when you apply for a permit, and book at least a day in advance.
+It's interesting to see how the imperial families lived and the Katsura Imperial Villa is one of the most popular attractions in Kyoto.

-The city of Nara, 26 miles (42km) south of Kyoto, could be regarded as the place where Japan's culture was formalised.
-The city, originally called Heijo, became the first permanent capital of the country in 710.
-Although its capital status only lasted for 74 years, they were years that entrenched and enshrined Japan's arts, crafts, and literature.
-Nara flourished as a political and cultural centre and thus was blessed with numerous temples, shrines, pagodas, and palaces, which today attract locals and foreigners intent on glimpsing historic Japan.
-Most of Nara's historic treasures are conveniently contained in a vast park which has been designated a UNESCO World Heritage Site, making sightseeing easy and pleasurable.
-Highlights are Todaiji, the huge temple that contains Japan's largest Buddha statue, and Horyuji, the temple containing the world's oldest wooden structures.
+Originally called Heijo, Nara became the first permanent capital of the country in 710.
+Although its capital status only lasted for 74 years, they were years that entrenched and enshrined Japan's arts, crafts and literature.
+It flourished as a political and cultural centre and was blessed with numerous temples, pagodas and palaces.
+Most of Nara's historic treasures are conveniently contained in a vast park, making sightseeing easy and pleasurable.
+Highlights are Todaiji, the huge temple containing Japan's largest Buddha statue, and Horyuji, the temple containing the world's oldest wooden structures.
 A good way to explore the city is on a historic walking tour and visitors should ensure that they take a stroll around the old Naramachi merchant district.
-It is easy to find your way around and enjoy a solitary foray into history with a guidebook should you so desire, but joining a guided tour can be very informative.

 No direct flights from Heathrow to this Destination